zovt/cae/README.md

 The rendering is done via OpenGL currently.
 The use of multiple graphics backends is a consideration, but nothing has been implemented yet.

+# Self-dogfooding
+As of Mon, 9 Jul 2018, the primary author of cae (@zovt) is using it as his primary text editor

 # Goals
 1. cae should integrate with the surrounding system as best as possible
 2. cae should be fast